Bentleysb/RPG-Init/README.md

 The program is tested in Mozilla Firefox and Google Chrome.
 It is recommended use one of these web browsers to run the program.

-If using an uncompiled distribution (containing lib, scripts, and src folders), see below for how to build the project and then run as above.
+If using an uncompiled distribution (containing public, scripts, and src folders), see below for how to build the project and then run as above.

 ## Using the Program